Anticholinergic Medicines

 • Diphenoxylate

-Drugs that have anticholinergic properties may have the potential to cause anticholinergic side effects.
-Listed below are examples of some anticholinergic side effects:
+Medicines that have anticholinergic properties may have the potential to cause adverse anticholinergic effects.
+Listed below are some examples of these adverse effects and side effects:

 • Dry mouth